-Rare US fungal meningitis outbreak grows; 5 dead (Update)October 4th, 2012 by Mike Stobbe in Diseases, Conditions, Syndromes /
+Rare US fungal meningitis outbreak grows; 5 dead (Update)October 4, 2012 by Mike Stobbe in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—A fifth person has died in a growing outbreak of a rare form of meningitis that has sickened more than two dozen people in five U.S. states.

 Dr. Robert Latham, chief of medicine at Saint Thomas Hospital in Nashville, Tennessee, said Thursday a patient died there late Wednesday or early Thursday.

 Tennessee has had three deaths.
 Deaths have also been reported in Virginia and Maryland.

 People in all the cases received steroid injections used mostly for back pain that have been traced back to a specialty pharmacy in Massachusetts.
 The pharmacy issued a recall last week and has shut down operations.

 Health officials believe that more new cases are almost certain to appear in the coming days.

 The type of meningitis involved is not contagious like the more common forms.
 This type is caused by a fungus often found in leaf mold and which health officials suspect may have been in the steroid.

 Investigators said they are still trying to confirm the source of the infection.